wxt-dev/wxt/docs/entrypoints/unlisted-scripts.md

 TypeScript files that are bundled and shipped with the extension, but are not included in the manifest.

 You are responsible for loading/running these scripts where needed.
+If necessary, don't forget to add the script and/or any related stylesheets to [`web_accessible_resources`](https://developer.chrome.com/docs/extensions/reference/manifest/web-accessible-resources).

 ## Filenames